 12 Most Popular Temples in Asia

 Asia is sometimes referred to as the land of 10,000 temples because of its inordinate number of temples.
-Asia has many shrines than any other continent on the planet because it is the native land of the majority of mainstream religions in the world.
-What is even more fascinating about these religious structures is that each has a breathtaking architecture than the last, whether is modern or ancient.
+Asia has more shrines than any other continent on the planet because it is the native land of the majority of mainstream religions in the world.
+What is even more fascinating about these religious structures is that each has a more breathtaking architecture than the last, whether modern or ancient.
 Many visitors from around the world come to Asia to admire the gilded temples and learn about their histories.
-Though there are literally thousands of temples in Asia, we are going to share with your 12 most popular ones.
+Though there are literally thousands of temples in Asia, we will share with you the 12 most popular ones.

 The Angkor Wat, Cambodia

 Listed as a UNESCO World Heritage Site, Angkor Wat and Siem Reap is arguably the most popular temple in the world.
 It is a national symbol of Cambodia and the most visited site in the country.

 The temple is believed to have been constructed back in the 12th century to represent Mount Meru, the five-peaked Hindu mountain, before it was later converted into a Buddhist temple.

 Situated on the site of the former largest metropolis on earth, the Angkor Temple is believed to be the largest religious building on the planet.

 It covers an estimated area of about 400 square kilometers and comprises small gilded temples in a different stages of decomposition.

 Ta Phrom, a temple used in Tomb Raider, is also in Angkor.

 Another World Heritage site, the Borobudur Temple, is located on the Java Islands, northwest of Yogyakarta.
 This Buddhist temple is the largest in Indonesia and was completed between the 8th and 9th centuries during the era of the Sailendra Kingdom.